 Smooth muscle sits in and around blood vessels and organs.
 You can’t consciously control smooth muscle.
 It helps regulate your blood pressure, airways and digestion.

 The heart is made of special muscle called cardiac muscle.
 You can’t control it consciously.
 It contracts to make your heart beat.

-Joints in the arms and legs are synovial joints – they have fluid in them so bones can move over each other.
+Joints in the arms and legs are synovial joints which means they have fluid in them (synovial fluid) so bones can move over each other.

 Joints in the spine and pelvis are cartilaginous joints – they provide more stability and less movement.

 There are also fibrous joints that allow no movement at all – just stability.
 You have fibrous joints in your skull.

 Conditions and injuries related to the bones, muscles and joints